perrykai/scripts_2_mirna_characterization_expression/2_create_expression_matrix_of_known_mirna/scripts/1_create_mirna_expression_df_literate/1_create_mirna_expression_df.md

 3. Transform the list output back into a data.frame using the plyr package to prepare for gblup function
 4. Filter the data for expression threshold: The read count for the miRNA needs to be greater than the number of animals in the population
 5. Restore the pig IDs in place of the 3-digit codes as the column names of the data frame, for use with the gblup function of gwaR
-6. Transpose the data.frame to make the animals the rows and the miRNAs the columns

 ## Install libraries